data98priyanka/Evereve-Product-Marketing-Analytics-Business-Growth-AWS-ETL-Automation-BI-Dashboard/README.md

 ----
 ## ⚡ Product and Market Analyst Counter Questions to the Stakeholders :

-To align analytics with real business impact, I framed the following counter-questions for stakeholders across **Marketing, Product, Sales, Production, and Growth Section**:
+For more realtime business impact, I framed the following counter-questions for stakeholders across **Marketing, Product, Sales, Production, and Growth Section**:

 1. **Growth Objective:**<br>
      • Are we prioritizing **new customer acquisition** or **repeat purchases**, and what is the target uplift for the next **3–6 months**?<br>